Anukhadka19/Project-1/README.md

 # The Boozy Chef
-#### A mock-up of a sample food ordering service
+#### A mock-up of a sample food ordering service, with a randomness twist

 By Anu Khadka, Tyler Reimer, Tyler Powers

 ## Description

-This website displays an interactive and user friendly platform from which the user can browse items from a food and beverage menu.
+This website displays an interactive and user friendly platform from which the user can browse items from a randomly rolled food and beverage menu.
 Their order selection is recorded into the digitial cart based on which items and the amount selected.
 It will then tell the user the total cost of their order to allow for a simple and easy checkout experience.

 ## Installation